OWASP/www-chapter-ahmedabad/index.md

 18.)
 27th February 2021 : Google Meet (Virtual Meet) @ 11:00 AM

+19.)
+29th May 2021 : Google Meet (Virtual Meet) @ 11:00 AM

 ## Next Meetup Information
-Hello everyone, We're coming on 29th May, 2021 @ 11:00 AM IST.
-Below is the schedule of meet up.

-11:00 am - 11:15 am - News Bytes by Vidhi Panchal

-11:15 am - 11:45 am - Optimizating Threat Intelligence by Nikhil Kalsekar

-11:45 am - 12:15 pm - Security Misconfiguration by Rahul Badgujar and Shaunak Rao

-12:15 pm - 12:45 pm - Scary Android Ghost by Vismit Rakhecha

-Registrtion link is below.
+We will annonce new meet up date soon.
 For more details stay tuned with us.

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSemokxawE1wqYjYtqxZOsHBpu7FU0Ycq0smEm20z6LETsENYA/viewform">Register Here</a>